 It almost goes without saying that, realistically, Jon Moxley is the MVP of AEW every week, arguably since his return from injury in late August.
 He is the fulcrum that moves the plot.
 It is his vision of the future of AEW that the actions of almost every other character is in reaction to.

-Because of that, and because we don't want to make this section of AEWeekly boringly repetitive, Moxley gets graded on a curve: sure your the keystone and everything in the promotion relies on you, but what have you done for us lately?
+Because of that, and because we don't want to make this section of AEWeekly boringly repetitive, Moxley gets graded on a curve: sure, you're the keystone, and everything in the promotion relies on you, but what have you done for us lately?
 And this week, the answer was: not a lot.
 Since winning the world title and tossing it into a gym bag a month ago, Jon Moxley has been in exactly zero matches.
 This week he didn't cut any big promos, and he let his soldiers do most of his fighting.
 The tableau of he and his challenger at Full Gear facing off from opposite sides of the ring made for a memorable moment in Tim's Match otW, but that's not why he's MVP this week.

 The first part of the interview focused on the kind of things that Moxley might say in character OR out of character, kind of blurring the lines.
 For example: